Best Kyoto Tourist Attractions including New Spots and Classic Locations

 Next on this list is one of the most recognizable spots in all Kyoto.
 Arashiyama Bamboo Grove (嵐山竹林) is a path located in the Arashiyama-Sagano area, the beautiful outskirt of Kyoto city.
 It is right between Tenryuji Temple and Okouchi Sanso Garden, both of which are also popular tourist attractions.

-The of the bamboo in this forest is somewhere between 5 to 10 m high, though some of them can reach up to 20 m in height.
+The bamboo in this forest is somewhere between 5 to 10 m high, though some of them can reach up to 20 m in height.
 The grove has approx 200 m long walking paths cutting through the refreshing forest where visitors can enjoy a pleasant walk while listening to the sound of the wing running through the bamboo leaves.

 Check out more about Arashiyama Bamboo Grove from the following article!